 - PQSI – Professional Qualification in School Inspection

-- Additional Inspector for Ofsted – Ofsted
+- Additional Inspector – Ofsted

 Work so far…

-Prior to my role as an independent education consultant, I worked as a senior teacher in a challenging secondary comprehensive in the North West.
+Prior to my role as an independent education consultant, I worked as a senior teacher in a challenging secondary comprehensive in the north west.
 I have been a leading practitioner in tackling educational underachievement in schools across the UK for over a decade.

-My expertise has been cemented by a solid foundation in my field with a series of mainstream secondary school level posts in inner London and the North.
-These roles have included; English/Literacy consultant for the largest local authority in the North West, senior teacher and Head of English.
+My expertise has been cemented by a solid foundation in my field with a series of mainstream secondary school level posts in inner London and the north.
+These roles have included; English/Literacy consultant for the largest local authority in the north west, senior teacher and Head of English.
 As a senior teacher, impact of my work was exemplified by playing a leading role in the school achieving outstanding progress and being ranked by the DfE in the top 1% of schools in the country for improvement.
 I have presented on a national and regional level on Government strategies for improving English/literacy across the curriculum in mainstream schools, on ‘Closing the Gap’ of ethnic minority achievement as a model of good practice and on Creativity in English.
 This includes presenting at DfE NS (National Strategies), NAAE (National Association of Advisers in English), as well as NATE (National Association of Teachers in English).